 - Incorporate changes recommended by reviewers.

 - Complete the following at the same time:

-Send a copy of your manuscript (in MS Word) and any accompanying images to
+- Send a copy of your manuscript (in MS Word) and any accompanying images to

-the publications editor.
+the publication editor.
 Include separate

 files for graphics even if you have placed them within the Word file.